 Physical Literacy in Children and Youth (0-17)

-Physical Literacy – Long Term Athlete Development
+Physical Literacy – Long Term Development Stages

 The Long Term Athlete Development Plan is a document that outlines what a child should be doing at a specific age and stage.
 Science, research, and decades of experience all point to the same thing: kids and adults will get active, stay active, and even reach the greatest heights of sports achievement if they do the right things at the right times!
-The different stages include:

 FUNdamental Movement Skills